 The .data dir and the Editor

-Posted a year ago in category platform.
+Posted 3 years ago in category platform.

 Whilst writing a short FAQ for Glitch (yet to be released, but watch this space) I started writing an entry for the following question.

 Why do files created in .data/ disappear from the editor?

 My answer in the FAQ is going to be the following:

 In short they don't disappear completely, they only disappear from the editor view.
 This happens after your app sleeps.

 However this isn't the whole story since I ended up going down a rabbit hole to figure out more of how the

 .data dir and the editor interact.
 Here's what I found.